christoskokas/mini_project_kokas/src/vio_slam/README.md

 And the full path to the dataset folder has to be provided in the config file.

-Single Cam operation is also provided to test on known datasets like KITTI or EUROC.
+Single Cam is also provided to test on known datasets like KITTI or EUROC.
 Configs for both KITTI and EUROC are provided.
 To run single cam :

 ```
 ./SingleCam config_file_name